2022 Northern Ireland Open: Final

 The final was played on 23 October as the best of 17 frames, held over two sessions, between world number 10 Allen and world number 23 Zhou.
 In the afternoon session, Allen won the first frame with a 57 break, but Zhou made breaks including 56 and 135 as he won the next four frames.
 In frame four, Zhou ran out of position and was warned by referee Leo Scullion after he spent more than two minutes considering his options for a safety shot.
-Jimmy White and Ronnie O'Sullivan criticised the warning in commentary, noting that other players had spent significantly longer over shots without the referee intervening, including a previous incident involving Scullion at the 2019 event, when Selby spent over six minutes on a shot without being warned.
+Jimmy White and Ronnie O'Sullivan criticised the warning in commentary, noting that other players had spent significantly longer over shots without the referee intervening.
+They cited a previous incident involving Scullion at the 2019 event, when Selby spent over six minutes on a shot without being warned.
 From 1–4 behind, Allen made breaks including 68 and 55 as he won the last three frames of the session to tie the scores at 4–4.

-In the evening session, Allen made breaks of 53, 85, 50, and 51 to move 8–4 ahead, before making a 109 clearance to win his eighth consecutive frame and clinch the title with a 9–4 victory.
+In the evening session, Allen made breaks of 53, 85, 50, and 51 to move 8–4 ahead before making a 109 clearance to win his eighth consecutive frame and clinch the title with a 9–4 victory.
 "You know how proud a Northern Irishman I am and how much I want to do well here for the fans.
 To win two years in a row is something.
 I just didn't think this day was ever going to happen", Allen commented afterwards.
 In addition to winning the seventh ranking title of his career, Allen secured the last remaining place at the following month's Champion of Champions invitational event.
 Zhou's defeat meant that he had lost all three of the ranking finals he had reached, having previously been runner-up at the January 2020 European Masters and the 2020 Snooker Shoot Out.